BernhardBehrendt/ihave.to/README.md

 iHave.to requires [node.js](http://nodejs.org/ "The node.js environment") and [npm](https://npmjs.org/ "Node Packaged Modules").

 ###Install###
-To resolve all direct dependencies open projects server folder in a terminal and type following command:
+To resolve all direct dependencies open projects server folder in a terminal and type:
 ``npm install -l``

 After previous step was successful you can run iHave.to on several ways from terminal (**stay in server folder**):